-Why Consider Treatment at Sierra Tucson
+Why consider treatment for OCD at Sierra Tucson

 Going through life plagued by the symptoms of obsessive-compulsive disorder can be utterly devastating and demoralizing for individuals.
 It can hinder their abilities to perform adequately at work.
 It can elicit feelings of loneliness, resulting in the desire to isolate themselves.
 Relationships can become disturbed.
 Activities that were once enjoyed can suddenly seem troublesome.
 In some cases, people with OCD may begin to experience suicidal ideation as they feel hopeless to ever find relief from their symptoms.
 But while you may feel as though there is no end to your suffering, there can be.
 Through the implementation of appropriate treatment, people can win the fight against obsessive-compulsive disorder and regain a sense of empowerment over their lives and their futures.

-Types of Treatment Offered at Sierra Tucson
+Types of OCD treatment offered at Sierra Tucson

 Individual therapy: Upon entering the Mood and Anxiety Program, each resident is assigned a primary therapist with whom they will meet at least once each week.
-All individual sessions are conducted by Master’s level clinicians and licensed psychologists and are designed to afford residents the opportunity to discuss his or her progress in treatment, address any concerns that may arise, and process through various feelings that he or she is experiencing.
+All individual sessions at our treatment center are conducted by Master’s level clinicians and licensed psychologists and are designed to afford residents the opportunity to discuss his or her progress in treatment, address any concerns that may arise, and process through various feelings that he or she is experiencing.

 - Relapse prevention

 - Learning tools for how to express anger in a healthy and productive manner

 - Identifying and processing feelings of shame to move to a place of resilience